wkdhkr/dedupper/README.md

 module.exports = userConfig;
 ```

+## How to use

+* From the menu that appears by right-clicking on a file or folder in Windows Explorer.
+* CLI.

+Dedupper can handle both files and folders.
+The processing object itself is a file.
+Empty folders will be deleted.

 ## Examination phase

 When there is no confidence of the threshold with the image judged as the same image, Dedupper leaves the judgment to the user.